ge00rg/website/README.md

 ```
 It is crucial that there is always a whitespace after the "-", otherwise this will not be recognized as a list.

 The part below is markdown, which is basically just text, but where you can also insert links and images and tables and so on.
 We are mostly using it for text and for the fact that when html is generated from it, formatting is preserved.
+Feel free to use it for the inclusion of tables and images into your personal pages and research projects.

 **Important formatting note**: As mentioned above, certain characters within a YAML header are reserved and will not be displayed correctly when used, or even break the file structure and cause deployment of the site to fail.
 In such cases, check if the error goes away by removing special characters.
 If it does, there are various ways to prevent this kind of behavior, the simplest one being to enclose the value in question in ""-quotes.
 Some other ways are outlined [here](https://interviewbubble.com/solved-how-to-escape-indicator-characters-or-in-yaml-escaping-colons-in-yaml/), particularily if you want to use line breaks for some reason.
 However, tread carefully and always test, because Jekyll does not fully support all of these.